goschtl/zope/Zope3/trunk/src/zope/interface/README.txt

   >>> IBaz['eek'].__doc__
   'eek in baz blah'

 We were careful to override eek in a compatible way.
-When an extending an interface, the extending interface should be compatible [#compat]_ with the extended interfaces.
+When extending an interface, the extending interface should be compatible [#compat]_ with the extended interfaces.

 We can ask whether one interface extends another::